 - Vehicle Lease – The taxi services leases a vehicle to a taxi driver each month for a set amount.
 In return, the driver gets to keep 100% of the fares.

 Taxi services are regulated by the transit authority within their district or location.
-Typically large cities allow for higher fare prices and rural areas allow lesser fare limits.
-The total amount due is based on 3 factors, two of which are controlled and the third factor is up to the customer, which is the tip amount.
+Typically, large cities allow for higher fare prices, and rural areas allow lesser fare limits.
+The total amount due is based on three (3) factors, two of which are controlled, and the third factor is up to the customer, which is the tip amount.

 - Drop Charge – A base charge that is automatically charged when entering the cab.
-This amount is usually between $2.00 t $5.00 dollars.
+This amount is usually between $2.00 and $5.00 dollars.

 - Time and Distance – The constant ticking of the taxi meter is based on how far (per mile) the taxi travels and the time (per minute) it takes to get to the destination.

-- How Much to Tip – Now with popular apps such are Uber and Lyft, taxi services are now viewed as being overly expensive compared to the cheaper alternatives.
+- How Much to Tip – With popular apps such as Uber and Lyft, taxi services are now viewed as being overly expensive compared to the cheaper alternatives.
 Unlike restaurants, taxis aren’t a service known for tipping.
 Expect tips of 5% when given.

 Salary: $35,000 (source: Payscale)